swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/SupportedFeatures.md

 #### Unsigned numbers mode: wrapGuava

 You can configure `jextract` (in FFM mode) to instead import unsigned values as their unsigned type-safe representations as offered by the Guava library: `UnsignedLong` or `UnsignedInt`.
-To enable this mode pass the `--unsigned-numbers wrapGuava` command line option, or set the corresponding configuration value in `swift-java.config` (TODO).
+To enable this mode pass the `--unsigned-numbers-mode wrapGuava` command line option, or set the corresponding configuration value in `swift-java.config` (TODO).

 This approach is type-safe, however it incurs a performance penalty for allocating a wrapper class for every